- Home

 Silicone implants

-These are used in almost all operations.
-A softer, honey-like type of gel was previously used, but implants are now made of a soft, semi-solid filling called cohesive gel.
+These are used in almost all implant reconstructions.
+Implants are now made with a soft, semi-solid filling called cohesive gel.
 This gel is quite firm and holds its shape like jelly.
+A softer, honey-like type of gel was previously used.

-The surface texture of these implants can be smooth or have a rough (textured) surface.
+The surface of these implants can feel smooth or have a rough (textured) surface.
 The rougher textured implants are called macro textured; the less textured implants are called micro textured.
 Textured implants grip to tissue better and are less likely to move position than smooth implants.
-Some textured implants have been removed from sale because of a rare side effect.
+Some textured implants have been removed from sale because of a rare side effect called BIA–ALCL.

 Saline implants

-These are made of a solid silicone envelope filled with sterile saltwater (saline).
-They are no longer often used in reconstruction.
+These are no longer commonly used in breast reconstruction.
 Saline breast implants don’t look and feel as natural as silicone implants.
-They may gradually lose volume, deflate without wear out.
-Skin wrinkling and “sloshing” may also occur.
+They may wrinkle under the skin and may leak.
+If the saline leaks, the implant deflates and needs to be replaced.

 More resources